Lskrzypek/methods-recorder/README.md

 # methods-recorder
 It is a  small library to recording methods calls including arguments and result values.
-It create files with all informations and now you can create mock objects with data.
+It create files with all informations and generate mock objects with data.
+This can be helpful in creating unit tests or in debugging when we do not have access to the production database.

 ## Example
 ### Recording